Is the Chinese Dream an EB-5 Visa?

 Chinese leader Xi Jinping, has loudly adopted the slogan "Chinese dream" while keeping quiet on the details of what that dream might be.
 Meanwhile, the American dream continues to be peddled in China's mainstream culture and media.
 With foresight, the United States can benefit from this trend.

-- The Chinese Art Book
+- The Little Red Book Turns 50

 - Sign up to receive our free daily newsletter

 - Scandal-Hit GlaxoSmithKline 'to Lay Off 1,000 Employees in China'